 The confirmation dialog may be moved to another location on screen if it obscures the layout.
 The dialog will maintain its new position until the next launch of the script.

 Once processing is complete, the user is notified.

-Changes are performed in the order listed on screen.
-For example, replacing spaces with a tab is done before removing or replacing multiple spaces, otherwise changing spaces to a tab would never occur.
+- Tasks (options selected) are performed in the order listed on screen with the exception of Remove excess from paragraph and story end, and Remove forced line breaks.
+These tasks are completed first as they may affect remaining tasks, which are then performed in the prescribed order.
+For example, replacing spaces with a tab is done before resolving multiple spaces, otherwise changing spaces to a tab would never occur.
 Though changes are performed in the most logical order, cases of particularly odd formatting may warrant a second run of the script.
 If the ultimate result is not realized the first time through, try a second pass, targeting the particular flaw that remains.

-The confirmation function of the script selects the text that will be changed and brings it into view on screen.
-If any story includes overset text, it is not possible to show the proposed change because it is hidden off-screen in the overset text.
-If this condition exists, a warning will be presented and the user has the option to continue regardless, or decline and remedy the overset text before trying again, the recommended choice.
+- The confirmation function of the script selects the text that will be changed and brings it into view on screen.
+If any story includes overset text, it is not be possible to show the proposed change because it is hidden off-screen in the overset text.
+If this condition exists, a warning is displayed and the user has the option to continue regardless, or decline and remedy the overset text before trying again, the recommended choice.
 Then you can see what is being changed and confirm each change before continuing.

 Document — changes apply to the entire document that is currently open and the top-most window if multiple documents are open.